 It was 1998.
 The world of RTS, indeed computer gaming, was about to blow up.
-Most big game publishers had bet their money on the likes of Blizzar and Activision to roll out the next hit.
+Most big game publishers had bet their money on the likes of Blizzard and Activision to roll out the next hit.
 But it was a little known game developer, Pyro Studios from Spain, that stole the thunder from these giants with a remarkable game called Commandos: Behind Enemy Lines.

 6. Command & Conquer: Red Alert (1996)

-Before the era of Star Craft and the legion of imitators it inspired, there was Command & Conquer: Red Alert, a tense, fast paced strategy game that pitted the Allies against the Soviets in a final battle for global supremacy.
-The full motion video cutscenes were the best parts of the game, filled with hilariously campy acting and over the top scripts.
+Before the era of StarCraft and the legion of imitators it inspired, there was Command & Conquer: Red Alert, a tense, fast-paced strategy game that pitted the Allies against the Soviets in a final battle for global supremacy.
+The full-motion video cutscenes were the best parts of the game, filled with hilariously campy acting and over-the-top scripts.
 Yet, in 1996, it all looked so, so good.

 7. HomeWorld (1999)

 When it was released in 1999, it seemed like the dawn of a new era of strategy gaming.
 It had absolutely breathtaking graphics, a story that seemed destined for the big screen, and gameplay that revolutionized the genre forever.
-It was truly 3D: you had to worry about not just length and breadth, but also depth!
+It was truly 3D: You had to worry about not just length and breadth, but also depth!
 In the wide expanse of space, units could attack not just from front, behind, left and right, but also from top and bottom.
 It was difficult, but the steep learning curve also led to some incredibly rewarding experiences.

 8. Black & White (2001)

 Legendary designer Peter Molyneux's Black & White promised to change the world of gaming forever, and it nearly succeeded in doing so.
-You controlled an ominpotent God-being who's main task was to compel his followers to worship him.
+You controlled an omnipotent God-being whose main task was to compel his followers to worship him.
 To do this, you could perform acts of wonder, curse a village with blight and disease, or rain down fury on a hapless town.
 Or you could use a giant Creature to the same effect.

 The Creature was the most innovative element of the game.
 The Creature would imbibe whatever values you taught it.
 Perform acts of evil, and your creature will show strains of evil as well.
 Be good, and your Creature will follow-on.
-It was remarkably advanced for its time and asked some very deep questions about the nature of good & evil, black, and white.
+It was remarkably advanced for its time and asked some very deep questions about the nature of good and evil, black, and white.

-9. Starcraft (1998)
+9. StarCraft (1998)

 I know I would be skinned by fanboys all over the world if I dared to not include StarCraft on this list.
 This massive hit from Blizzard has become a cultural phenomenon and still finds millions of active players in Korea, more than a decade after its release.
 One internet commentator compared it to the original Star Wars.
 You can mock its aesthetic appeal today, but you can't deny that it is a seminal achievement in the history of strategy gaming.

-Personally, I never grew too fond of StarCraft and much preferred Age of Empires or WarCraft over it.
+Personally, I never grew too fond of StarCraft and much-preferred Age of Empires or WarCraft over it.
 But still, credit ought to be given where credit is due.